aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-barcode-height-adjustment/_index.md

 Yes, Aspose.BarCode for .NET is designed for automation in .NET applications.
 You can integrate barcode generation into your software to meet your business needs.

 ### Is there a trial version available for Aspose.BarCode for .NET?
-Yes, you can get a free trial of Aspose.BarCode for .NET [here](https://releases.aspose.com/).
+Yes, you can get a free trial of Aspose.BarCode for .NET **from the Aspose.BarCode free trial download page**(https://releases.aspose.com/).

 ## Conclusion